 Here's to a better understanding of flu vaccinations:

-Annual flu shots reduce your likelihood of catching the seasonal flu as well as the severity of flu symptoms if you do get infected.
+Annual flu shots reduce your likelihood of catching the seasonal flu and the severity of flu symptoms if you get infected.

 More and more companies are offering free shots to their employees during annual flu vaccinations or wellness programs.
 The seasonal flu vaccine is also given for free and strongly recommended to high-risk groups as part of Australia's National Immunisation Program.

-Since 2015, the flu vaccine is administered for free to Aboriginal children aged 6 months to 5 years old.
-They are at greater risk of serious illness, complications and are more likely to die from the flu than non-indigenous children.
+Since 2015, the flu vaccine has been free for Aboriginal children aged 6 months to 5 years old.
+They are at greater risk of serious illness and complications and are more likely to die from the flu than non-indigenous children.

-You can expect to pay anywhere between $12 to $30 for a flu vaccine.
-For more information, contact your local pharmacy, doctor, or council clinic.
+You can expect to pay anywhere between $14 to $35 for a flu vaccine.
+Contact your local pharmacy, doctor, or council clinic for more information.
 It is also a common practice in Australia and New Zealand for Companies to organise corporate flu vaccinations for their entire workforce.

 A timely vaccination would be right before the flu season, which begins during Autumn's transition months (March/April/May).

-It's recommended that you get vaccinated every year to stay protected against the different kinds and most recent flu strains.
-Even if it's found that main flu strains haven't changed for the current year, getting the flu shot is still recommended to protect yourself and those around you.
+You should get vaccinated yearly to protect against the different kinds and most recent flu strains.
+Even if it’s found that the main flu strains haven’t changed for the current year, getting the flu shot is still recommended to protect yourself and those around you.

-In general, the flu shot effectiveness has been found to vary between 30-60%.
-This implies that, on average, someone getting the flu jab is 30-60% less likely to develop influenza than someone who is not getting the injection against the flu.
+In general, the effectiveness of flu shot varies between 30-60%.
+This implies that, on average, someone getting the flu jab is 30-60% less likely to develop influenza than someone not getting the injection against the flu.

-Like vaccine effectiveness, it's a fact that no vaccine is 100% safe.
-Flu vaccines are comprised of inactive (killed) viruses such that they cannot possibly give you the flu.
+Like vaccine effectiveness, it’s a fact that no vaccine is 100% safe.
+Flu vaccines are inactive (killed) viruses that cannot possibly give you the flu.

 Flu-like symptoms may show up to 48 hours after receiving a flu shot but tend to be mild.
 For people with allergies or who have concerns about flu vaccine side effects, it's advisable to discuss the matter with their trusted doctor or immunisation provider.
 Immunisation Nurses have the proper training to screen for allergic reactions before vaccine administration and also deal with any Adverse Events Following Immunisation (AEFI)